A Brief History of Ascot

 Royal Ascot, one of the world’s greatest sporting events has a very interesting history.
 Many of our clients enjoy attending (despite the unpopular changes that were made to the enclosures in the recent past) and we thought we would share our research with you in this blog.

-Ascot started from not so humble and certainly royal beginnings when Queen Anne, in 1711, first saw the potential of the site as a racecourse, which at the time was known as East Cote.
-The first race meeting took place later that year on the 11th of August and the inaugural event was Her Majesty’s Plate with a prize of 100 guineas.
-(Royal Ascot still remains the most valuable race meeting in Britain with a total of £5.5 million in prize money.)
-The first meeting was open to any horse over the age of six but racing at that time was remarkably different to modern day racing and consisted of three separate heats, each a gruelling four miles long (roughly the length of today’s Grand National course).
-There are no records as to the winner but what is sure is that Queen Anne’s gift to racing was the founding of the famed Berkshire racecourse and the meeting still opens with the Queen Anne Stakes, at 2.30pm on Tuesday of Royal Ascot week.
+The first meeting was open to any horse over the age of six, however racing at that time was remarkably different from modern day racing, consisting of three separate heats, each a gruelling four miles long (roughly the length of today’s Grand National course).
+There are no records as to the winner of that first race, but Queen Anne’s gift to racing was the founding of the famed Berkshire racecourse.
+The meeting still opens with the Queen Anne Stakes, at 2.30pm on Tuesday of Royal Ascot week.

-The first permanent building was created in 1794 by a local craftsman and could house 1500 people.
-Over the following decades the course and meeting became increasingly popular and the future of the racecourse was secured in 1813 when parliament passed an act of enclosure ensuring that Ascot Heath would be kept and used as a racecourse for the public.
+The first permanent building at the site was created by a local craftsman in 1794 and could house 1,500 people.
+Over the following decades, as the course and meeting became increasingly popular, the future of the racecourse was finally secured in 1813 when parliament passed an Act of Enclosure, ensuring that Ascot Heath would be kept for use as a racecourse for the public.

-The exact origins of the Royal meeting are unclear but what is known is that the event started from the first four-day event that took place in 1768.
+The exact origins of when the June meeting became Royal Ascot are unclear, but what is known is that the first four-day event took place in 1768.
 The meeting as it is known today however, really started to take shape with the introduction of the Gold Cup in 1807.
 In a nod to tradition, the Gold Cup is still on the third day of Royal Ascot, usually the busiest day of the week and commonly known as ‘Ladies’ Day’.

-It may come as no surprise, given that the event was founded by a Queen and takes place on Crown property, that Ascot is administered on behalf of the Crown by a representative appointed by the Monarch.
-Initially the racecourse was managed on the Sovereign’s behalf by the Master of the Royal Buckhounds, however in 1901, Lord Churchill was appointed as His Majesty’s Representative, responsible for running the course and determining entrance to the Royal Enclosure.
+It may come as no surprise, given that the event was founded by a Queen and takes place on Crown property, that Ascot is administered by a representative appointed by the Monarch.
+Initially the racecourse was managed on the Sovereign’s behalf by the Master of the Royal Buckhounds, however in 1901 Lord Churchill was appointed as His Majesty’s Representative, responsible for running the course and determining entrance to the Royal Enclosure.
 The Ascot Authority was established in 1913 by an Act of Parliament, with His Majesty’s Representative becoming Senior Trustee.

 Entrance to the royal Enclosure has always required a particular dress code which has evolved over the years.
-In the 1960s when mini skirts and trouser suits were fashionable, the Royal Enclosure did not permit the wearing of trousers by women.
+In the 1960s when mini-skirts and trouser suits were fashionable, the Royal Enclosure did not permit the wearing of trousers by women.
 Young ladies who had come unprepared were reputedly undaunted by this and simply removed the trousers!
-Trousers suits are now allowed but skirts are to be of ‘modest length’ in 2017.
-The dress code however was not the only restriction to entry and until 1955 divorced persons were not admitted to the Royal Enclosure.
+Trousers suits are now allowed but skirts are to be of ‘modest length’ in the 21st century.
+The dress code however was not the only restriction to entry, and until 1955 divorced persons were not admitted to the Royal Enclosure.
 Today the event provides the opportunity to showcase the height of fashion, with Ascot dresses and outfits taking centre stage at the event.

-Royal Ascot remains an event to be thoroughly enjoyed and occupies a special place within the British psyche and sporting calendar.
-It is held in the second or third week of June and enjoyed across the world and viewed in over 200 countries, quite simply nothing else matches up to the spectacle and the excitement - the highlight of the British flat racing season.
+Royal Ascot remains an event to be thoroughly enjoyed and it occupies a special place within the British psyche and sporting calendar.
+It is held in the second or third week of June and enjoyed across the world.
+Viewed in over 200 countries, quite simply nothing else matches up to the spectacle and the excitement - the highlight of the British flat racing season and the social season.